Playwright Executor

 Playwright project

-Your project will need to consist of at least these files:
+Your Playwright project must consist of at least these files:

-• actual file or files with tests, see example below
+• example.spec.ts - The actual file or files with tests, see example below

 import { defineConfig, devices } from '@playwright/test';